decentraland/documentation-cn/_posts/sdk-reference/2018-01-11-scene-files.md

 This file provides information to NPM that allows it to identify the project, as well as handle the project's dependencies.
 Decentraland scenes need two packages:

-- **metaverse-api**: allows the scene to communicate with the world engine.
+- **decentraland-api**: allows the scene to communicate with the world engine.
 - **typescript**: used to compile the file _scene.tsx_ to javascript.

 #### package-lock.json